AkashSIngh2401/ContosoAir/README.md

 # Microsoft.Github CI Demo

 Demo website application for Contoso Air.
 Runs on Python  (3.7) that stores customer booked flights in a CosmosDb database.
-It is to be modified by Hanu..
+It is to be modified by Hanu...

 ## Requirements